-Do you love holidays?
-I absolutely love it when I have one on the horizon and look forward to a break from the routine to spend time in a different country.
+Who doesn't love a holiday?
+I absolutely love it when I have one on the horizon and look forward to a break from the routine to spend time in a different place.

 1) Take appropriate clothing, especially footwear.